developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/download/index.md

 ## Download Enterprise Keyboard

-Enterprise Keyboard is included with as part of the operating system of Zebra Android devices.
-It is not yet available as a separate download.

-For devices already in deployment, Enterprise Keyboard might be available in the form of an OS patch.
+Enterprise Keyboard will be included with Zebra Lollipop devices beginning in Q2 2016.

+It will be available as an OS patch for KitKat devices at a later date.

 Please contact your Zebra rep for more information.